Real regular KP divisors on $\mathtt M$-curves and totally non-negative Grassmannians: Effect of moves and reductions on curves and divisors

 \textbf{(M1) The square move:} If a network has a square formed by four trivalent vertices whose colors alternate as one goes around the square, then one can switch the colors of these four vertices and transform the weights of adjacent faces as shown in Figure \ref{fig:squaremove}[left].
 The relation between the edge weights with the orientation in Figure \ref{fig:squaremove} is \cite{Pos}

 The system of equations on the edges outside the square is the same before and after the move and also the boundary conditions remain unchanged.
-The uniqueness of the solution implies that all vectors outside the square including $E_1$, $E_2$, $E_3$, $E_4$ remain the same \cite{AG4}.
+Indeed, the number of white vertices at each face is the same before and after the move, therefore we may use the same geometric signature on all the edges of the graph.
+The uniqueness of the solution of the system of relations implies that the half--edge wave function is unaffected by the move outside the square.
+Then using the definition of divisor numbers, one immediately gets the following statement, where notations are consistent with Figure \ref{fig:squaremove}.
+The relative positions of the divisor points are easy to check using $\alpha_2 < {\tilde \alpha}_2$, $\alpha_4 < ({\tilde \alpha}_4)^{-1}$, and they are shown in Table~\ref{table:2}.